-We are interested in the argument not only to see how Aristotle demonstrates the being of change, but also to see what it contributes to our understanding of being.
+Phys.
+III defines and demonstrates the being of change, but also contributes to our understanding of being.
 We saw that categorical and energetic being are decisively different.
 Categorical being is the sort of being that shows up, that presents an individual look or form (eidos), while being as being-potent, being-at-work, and being-complete are collectively the active, energetic sense of being.
 Although change is categorically determinate, it can be defined only using energetic being.
 Energetic being is not a subtype of categorical being.

-Having distinguished them, we can work out the complex relationship between the two.
-We saw that, although the difference between the categorical and the energetic senses of being that was identified here is hard to grasp precisely, their difference is concrete and robust: “the being-in-potency” (to dunamei on) and “the buildable thing” (oikodomēton) name a being that is individual and categorically identifiable, that is, the bronze or a plank or a brick, but they name it only insofar as it is able to be built.
-What distinguishes this being is its potency, not its categorical features; as potent, even its categorical features will be grasped in the light of its ability to change or to hold together as a house.
+Having distinguished these senses of being, we can work out the complex relationship between the two.
+We saw that, although it is hard to grasp, their difference is concrete and robust: “the being-in-potency” (to dunamei on) and “the buildable thing” (oikodomēton) name a being that is individual and categorically identifiable, that is, the bronze or a plank or a brick, but they name it only insofar as it is able to be built.
+What distinguishes this sort of being is its potency, not its categorical features; as potent, even its categorical features appear in the light of its ability to change or to hold together as a house.

-The other major move that we saw Aristotle make in Phys.
-III.1 is to define and use an ontological sense of potency and being-complete (entelecheia).
-I assert that this is ontologically important, since each is a different way of being which is neither implied by nor derived from categorical being.
+Phys.
+III.1, then, defines and uses an ontological sense of potency and being-complete (entelecheia).
+Each of these is a way of being that is neither implied by nor derived from categorical being.
 Potency here is not just a capacity; it names a being considered insofar as it can accomplish something.
-This distinction establishes the subject of change.
+This distinction is what establishes the subject of change.
 The subject of change is, properly speaking, not the bronze, but the being insofar as it is changeable, that is, the being-in-potency.
-Once this has been established, Aristotle goes ahead with the demonstration that change exists.
+This discovery makes it possible to demonstrate that change exists.

 There is being-complete specifically of beings-in-potency, and change occurs only when these are being-complete.
 If buildable planks exist, then their buildability refers to something, or something makes them buildable.
-A house is not what makes them buildable, because when they are part of the house, the capability they are exercising is different: they are completely doing something else.
+A house is not what makes them buildable, because when they are part of the house, the capability they are exercising is different: they are complete doing something else.
 Since being a buildable thing means to get built, building is what completes (entelecheia) buildable things.
 Building is a change; therefore, change admits of being.
 Building stops when the entelecheia is not there, that is, when the builder stops building, not when the capacity is used up.

+There is much more to be said.
 Aristotle’s inquiry into change uncovers much more about the terms of the energetic sense of being—energeia, entelecheia, and dunamis—than we have seen in the exhibition of the existence of change.
 For one, dunamis and entelecheia are not derived from one another, despite the fact that dunamis points toward entelecheia.
-Moreover, Aristotle will argue that each of the terms is a source (archē) in a particular way, and that each has a different relationship to completion or accomplishment (telos).
+Moreover, Aristotle will argue that each of the terms is a source (archē), and therefore a being, in a particular way, and that each has a different relationship to completion or accomplishment (telos).
 He will claim, ultimately, that sources are fundamental in ontology.
 The rest of this book is devoted to examining these claims.

 Chapter 3